Histidine N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and L-histidine, whereas its two products are CoA and N-acetyl-L-histidine.
+The two substrates of this enzyme characterised from killifish are histidine and acetyl-CoA.
+Its products are N-acetyl-histidine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:L-histidine N-acetyltransferase.
 Other names in common use include acetylhistidine synthetase, and histidine acetyltransferase.